MarkD833/RCBUS-68xxx/boards/68000_SIO_Board/README.md

   + If a crystal is not used it is best to keep this pin not connected.
 It **must not** be grounded.
 + Philips SCN68681
   + If a crystal is not used it is best to keep this pin not connected although it is permissible to ground it.
++ Philips SCC68692
+  + If a crystal is not used it is best to keep this pin not connected although it is permissible to ground it.
 + Toshiba TMP68681
   + If an external TTL-level clock is used, this pin should be tied to ground.